ibm-cloud-docs/watsonxdata/querying-data-ai-loc.md

 ## Configuring the MCP server
 {: #querying-loc-8}

-After installation, configure your agents to communicate with the MCP server.
+After installation, configure your hosts to communicate with the MCP server.

 ### Find the MCP server executable
 {: #querying-loc-9}

 Complete the steps below to locate the MCP server executable based on your operating system.
-You will use this path when configuring your agents.
+You will use this path when configuring your hosts.

 - **macOS or Linux**